You are listening to the Sean Hannity Radio Show Podcast.

 I think it's available.

-It's an online book or I'm I'm very excited.
+I'm very excited.

-Understanding Trump, I think will actually help a lot of people have a better sense of what he's doing and why he's trying to do it.
+Understanding Trump, I think, will actually help a lot of people have a better sense of what he's doing and why he's trying to do it.

 You know, Barack Obama doesn't have a clue.

-But the truth is Obamacare is in a death spiral.
+But the truth is, Obamacare is in a death spiral.

 I mean, we're watching this whole system collapse.

-We're watching people in Iowa have no choices, people in Knoxville, Tennessee have no choices.
+We're watching people in Iowa have no choices.

-And I think we can do that, and I think we can do it while also preserving and protecting uh the American people in a way that they will be comfortable with.
+And I think we can do that, and I think we can do it while also preserving and protecting the American people in a way that they will be comfortable with.

 And I think that's why he's coming out.